caedonhsieh/DeepVoiceCoachReport/AccentClassifier.md

 |Model With Attention|.903| .259|
 |Model Without Attention|.864|.283|

-*This table shows the best loss during training for a models  with  and  without  Attention.
+*This table shows the best loss during training for models  with  and  without  Attention.
 It  also  shows  the  corresponding accuracy at that loss*

 The results for the training runs for using chunk sizes of 1, 2, and 4 can be seen below using the Speech Accent Archive.